Neil Harris Counselling

 COUPLE THERAPY

-Neil mainly works from an Emotionally focused therapy model.
+Neil mainly works from an integrated attachment therapy model.
 This model is an intervention model based on scientific study of adult love and bonding processes in couples, which is designed to address distress in the intimate relationships of adults.
-Strategies from emotionally focused therapy can also be used in family therapy to help family members connect and improve emotional attachment.
+Strategies are developed from emotionally focused therapy, systems theory, relational life therapy and the gottman model.
 Couples seeking counseling to improve their relationships may find this method a beneficial approach, as it can help people better understand both their own emotional responses and those of significant people in their lives.
-Therapists who provide emotionally focused therapy typically work with couples and families to help facilitate the creation of secure, lasting bonds between intimate partners and family members and reinforce any preexisting positive bonds, with the goal of helping those in treatment increase security, closeness, and connection in intimate relationships.
+Therapists who work from an itegrated therapy model, typically work with couples to help facilitate the creation of secure, lasting bonds between intimate partners, with the goal of helping those in treatment increase security, closeness, and connection in intimate relationships.